by Debra Dian

 “I just hope the weather is nice, what will we do if it’s raining?”

 “True.
 Though, I hope for the sunshine.
-I can’t wait to see the garden you’ve made and I think everyone will enjoy an outdoor wedding party much more than being cooped up inside on a summer day.”
+I can’t wait to see the garden you’ve made and I think everyone will enjoy an outdoor wedding party much more than being indoors on a summer day.”

-As they walked, they talked about all the details of changing the location of the wedding to the garden.
-As they walked by Mrs. Ellis’s house, two woman were just leaving.
-Gladys recognized these woman from the university.
-They had been speaking to a small crowd about the evil of alcohol and wanted to make the sale of alcohol illegal.
+As they walked, they talked about all the details of changing to a garden wedding.
+Coming up to Mrs. Ellis’s house, they observed two woman who were just leaving.
+Gladys recognized these woman from the university, where they had been speaking to a small crowd about the evil of alcohol and making the sale of alcohol illegal.

 “Good day, ladies.”
-Greg said as they walked away in a huff.
+Greg said as the two women walked away in a huff.

 “Mrs. Ellis, How are you?”
 Gladys asked as she walked up to the porch.
 “Is your cough all gone?”

 “My cough is all gone now and my voice is back.
 However, I don’t think my visitors liked my voice just now.”
-Mrs. Ellis flashed that unique laugh of hers, a laugh mostly with her eyes and a very faint sound.
+Mrs. Ellis laughed, a unique laugh she was known for–a laugh mostly with her eyes and a very faint sound.

 “Whatever, do you mean?”
 Gladys asked.